donnywdavis/hackingwithswift/README.md

 ## Project 6
 a) Copy project 2 and use auto layout to control position of the flags in both portrait and landscape mode.
+b) Use the Visual Format Language to position some labels on the screen and adjust for both portrait and landscape modes.